advaitong/ai-article-summarizer/README.md

-This is a browser extension tool that uses the Google Gemini API to read the article on the current tab and summarize it for you.
+A browser extension tool that uses the Google Gemini API to read the article on the current tab and summarize it for you.
 There are three types of summarization: Brief, Detailed and Bullet points.
 Made using simple HTML, CSS and JS.